 "It's no trouble," she said softly.
 She was embarrassed a little herself.
 This was probably futile, his wounds were healing fine on their own.
 He didn't need someone doting on him; he was Dracula's son for crying out loud.
 That thought gave her pause.
 He was Dracula's son, raised in this Hell of blood and death; she doubted he'd ever felt a truly gentle, loving touch.
 It broke her heart to think such.

 He had stood then and had spoken of the fight up above and the fact that it would ease his worry greatly if she left the castle, he was sure she was capable, her continued existence proved that, but still he worried.
-She had blushed brightly then and had muttered something about strong women, he had looked at her, clearly not understanding what she meant.
+She had blushed brightly and muttered something about strong women, he had looked at her, clearly not understanding what she meant.
 He had turned to go then and she had stopped him, it had taken a great deal of courage and trust but she wanted to prove to him that she could trust him.
 That although he thought himself a monster that was not how she saw him.
 She had given him the glasses.
 The only thing she had to save Richter, she had given to him and had spoken of illusions and secrets.
 He had looked at her, shock on his features as if finding it impossible to comprehend such trust being given to him.
 He looked mournfully at the glasses and then back to her.

-"I would love you Lady," he breathed after a moment "but it would be a curse not a blessing."
-And with that he was gone.
+"I would love you, Lady," he breathed after a moment, "but it would be a curse, not a blessing."
+And with that, he was gone.